Hi! I’m Laura and welcome to my blog! I’m so glad you’re here!

 My Cooking Philosophy:

-I love creating fresh, seasonal meals that showcase ingredients in a unique way!
+I love creating fresh, seasonally-inspired meals that showcase quality ingredients in a unique, yet approachable way!

 Since I love to cook and eat anything and everything, you’ll find recipes from all ends of the spectrum: indulgent desserts and pastries, healthier and lighter dishes, pastas, comforting soups and stews, breakfasts, drinks, and side dishes.
 Everyday eats, if you will.

 One of my favorite things to do is take a classic dish and put a creative spin on it, like these dark chocolate and passion fruit marshmallow s’mores or these fried cauliflower steaks.
-The vast majority of the recipes shared on this site are elegant, yet simple and time-friendly, but I definitely like to go overboard and share the special occasion ones every now and then!
+The vast majority of the recipes shared on this site are elegant, yet simple and for the most part, time-friendly.
+However, I definitely like to go overboard and share the special occasion ones every now and then!
 This site truly is a depiction of how I eat and the things I love.

 Most of the recipes you see on the site are my own, unless otherwise noted in the recipe.
 I try to test all recipes at least once (if not multiple times!) and would never share anything that I didn’t try or eat myself.
 If you’ve made or tried one of my recipes, I love any and all feedback–so please feel free to leave a comment or shoot me an email!